hasenbanck/toa/SPECIFICATION.md

 Decoders MUST report integrity failures for:
 - LZMA/LZMA2 stream corruption
-- Blake3 hash mismatch
+- Blake3 hash mismatch (after Reed-Solomon correction attempt)
-- Reed-Solomon decode failure
+- Reed-Solomon decode failure (uncorrectable errors)

-### 8.3 Recovery
+### 8.3 Recovery Limitations

-Decoders MAY attempt:
+**The format explicitly does not support partial recovery after corruption**.
+This is a deliberate design choice:
+- Integrity verification requires the complete data to compute the Blake3 hash
+- Partial recovery would produce data that cannot be verified against the stored hash
+- Block boundaries after corruption are generally unrecoverable due to the lack of synchronization markers

-- Reed-Solomon correction of corrupted Blake3 hash (up to 16 bytes)
+While decoders SHOULD attempt Reed-Solomon correction of a corrupted Blake3 hash (up to 16 bytes), the format prioritizes complete data integrity over partial recovery.
+Users requiring recovery capabilities should employ external error recovery systems (e.g., PAR2) or redundant storage.
-- Partial file recovery up to corruption point when requested by the user
-- Skip corrupted blocks if block boundaries are recoverable when requested by the user

 ## 9. Security Considerations